List of The Big Bang Theory franchise characters: Beverly Hofstadter

-Beverly Hofstadter (Christine Baranski) is Leonard's unloving, emotionally/psychologically abusive and overly analytical mother who works as a neuroscientist, as well as a psychiatrist.
-She is Sheldon's female equivalent regarding neurotically strict speech patterns, disregard for social conventions, and compulsive attention to detail.
-The lack of Beverly's maternal feelings and actions toward Leonard has led to him having an obsessive need to please.
+Beverly Hofstadter (Christine Baranski) is Leonard's emotionally distant and overly analytical mother who works as a neuroscientist and a psychiatrist.
+Like Sheldon, she has rigid speech patterns, a disregard for social conventions, and compulsive attention to detail.
+Her lack of maternal feelings and actions toward Leonard has turned him into a people pleaser.
 Mrs. Hofstadter and Mrs. Cooper do not get along.
 She first appears in Season 2 ("The Maternal Capacitance"), visiting her son.
 For her role as Beverly, in both 2009 and 2010, Baranski was nominated for an Emmy Award for Outstanding Guest Actress in a Comedy Series.